 How Creedence Clearwater Revival Wrapped Up a Very Prolific 1969

 Has anyone in rock history had a year as a productive and as uniformly excellent as Creedence Clearwater Revival did in 1969?
 They started the year, in January, with their sophomore album, Bayou Country.
 They followed it up in August with Green River.
 Three months after that, on Nov.
 2, 1969, they released their masterpiece, Willy and the Poor Boys.

-The band started work on the album shortly after the release of Green River, its first No. 1 LP.
+The band started work on the album shortly after the release of Green River, their first No. 1 LP.
 John Fogerty, who penned every song but a Little Richard cover on Bayou Country and the closing "The Night Time Is the Right Time" on Green River, wrote eight new songs for Willy and the Poor Boys.

 The set was rounded out by a pair of covers: Lead Belly's '40s-era folk song "Cotton Fields" (which the Beach Boys had also recorded in 1969) and Fogerty's adaptation of the traditional "Midnight Special," also made famous by Lead Belly and popular with roots-leaning rock artists at the time.